 This course will further the student's understanding of the qualitative approach to biomechanics, and provide the necessary skills for conducting a quantitative biomechanical analysis of human motion.
 Students will be introduced to several techniques used in biomechanics research.
 Emphasis will be placed on the collection and analysis of biomechanical data.
 Concepts will be illustrated with examples taken from areas of sport and exercise with a special focus on the practical applications to golf.
 Prerequisites: HKIN 376; MATH 106 or 126 and PHYS 102 recommended.
-Three credits and lab.
-Not offered 2020-2021.
+Three credits and bi-weekly lab.